 Are your fundraising programs organized, productive and raising the money you need?

 OR is your team running ragged, with too many priorities, not reaching your fundraising goals . . . or your potential?

-I created a quick 10-Question Fundraising Scorecard for you to measure your own program.
+We created these quick 10-Questions as a fundraising scorecard for you to measure your own program.